 Simplify Cloud Migrations

 To make the most of the cloud, organizations must solve how to manage a growing ecosystem that now includes their on-premises legacy systems alongside new cloud services.
-Management of this hybrid infrastructure is made possible by introducing a new level of orchestration and automation to make sense of the chaos.
+Centralizing automation across a hybrid IT environment is popular amongst enterprises focused on shifting to a cloud-first approach.

 Containers / Microservices Automation

-- Multinational insurance company AXA deploys a combination of Stonebranch UAC, Kubernetes, and Red Hat OpenShift to connect applications running on their IBM mainframe to applications running in AWS, Azure, and GCP services.
+- Real-world examples: Multinational insurance company AXA deploys a combination of Stonebranch UAC, Kubernetes, and Red Hat OpenShift.
+The end result connects applications running on their IBM mainframe to applications running in AWS, Azure, and Google Cloud Platform (GCP) services.

 What’s Next in Cloud Automation: Trends and Strategies

-Multi-cloud, hybrid-cloud, and hybrid IT environments are here to stay, yet they offer up complexities that are hard to manage without a strategy and tools to help mitigate risk and, as we found in our State of IT Automation research, control cost and improve efficiencies.
+- 2023 State of IT Automation Report - Multi-cloud, hybrid-cloud, and hybrid IT environments are here to stay.
+Yet they offer up complexities that are hard to manage without a strategy and tools to help mitigate risk.
+See the latest trends and benchmark data from the 2023 State of IT Automation research.

-This SAPinsider benchmark report explores how organizations evolve their cloud-based data and analytics portfolios to overcome their challenges and meet rising customer expectations.
+- SAPinsider Benchmark Report: Analytics in the Cloud - This benchmark report explores how organizations evolve their cloud-based data and analytics portfolios to meet customer expectations.

 Additional Cloud Automation Resources

-Cloud automation enables everything from cross-team collaboration to citizen automators to infrastructure-as-code.
-SOAPs like Stonebranch Universal Automation Center (UAC) enable cloud automation.
-Learn more about UAC’s solution for cloud automation and SaaS-based workload automation.
+Cloud automation enables everything from cross-team collaboration to infrastructure-as-code.
+Learn about how SOAPs, like Stonebranch Universal Automation Center (UAC), enable meta-orchestration of your entire cloud environment.